Definition of Python 3 string

 8) \n – This character is used for newline.

-9) \nnn – This character is used for a range of octal.
+9) \nnn – This character is used for an octal range.

-12) \t – This character is used for giving the tab between two characters or words.
+12) \t – This character gives the tab between two characters or words.

 14) \x – This character is used for character-x.

 15) \xnn – This is nothing but the hexadecimal notation.
-In that n is nothing but the range from 0 to 9.
+In that, n is nothing but the range from 0 to 9.

-The below example shows python 3 string characters as follows.
+The below example shows Python 3 string characters as follows.
 In the below example, we have used \v, \t, and \n characters.

 Code: